Pratyay-Mondal/ChatMe/README.md

 # ChatMe
-A real-time chat application with multiple user groups
+I built a real-time chat application with multiple user groups where multiple people can chat simultaneously in their own groups.

 ## Used Technologies: